Deep Quadratic Hedging: Numerical experiments

 \section{Numerical experiments}

-We present here the numerical results for mean-variance hedging and local risk minimization under the multidimensional Heston model in Section \ref{sec:multiHeston}, by means of the deep BSDE solver in Section \ref{sec:solver}.
-The code for our experiments is available at \url{https://github.com/silvialava/Deep_quadratic_hedging.git}.
+We present here the numerical results for mean-variance hedging and local risk minimization under the multidimensional Heston model introduced in Section \ref{sec:multiHeston}, by means of the deep BSDE solver presented in Section \ref{sec:DeepQuadraticHedging}.
+The code for the experiments is available at \url{https://github.com/silvialava/Deep_quadratic_hedging.git}.